jangevaare/PhyloTrees.jl/README.md

 ## Introduction

-PhyloTrees.jl has two main objectives.
-The first objective is to provide a simple, fast, and flexible method of simulating genetic sequence data from a specified phylogenetic tree and substitution model.
-The second is to perform efficient likelihood calculations of phylogenetic trees with native [Julia language](http://julialang.org) code.
+The objective of PhyloTrees.jl is to provide a simple, fast, and flexible method of simulating genetic sequence data from a specified phylogenetic tree and substitution model with native [Julia language](http://julialang.org) code.

 Currently the following substitution models are supported by Phylogenetics.jl:
 * JC69